Holding the Center in a Time of Acceleration

 An Invitation to Practice

 This is the inquiry I bring into my work as a facilitator and leadership partner.
 Not as a set of solutions, but as a way of being with what is present.
-In facilitated sessions with leaders and teams, we explore how these larger trends show up in real contexts, and what becomes possible when we create space to listen more deeply.

 "The future of facilitation is not something we implement.